Raeberac/networkscript/README.md

 A simple, no-nonsense PowerShell script for keeping an eye on your network.
 I built this to have a clean, color-coded dashboard that actually tells me when things go sideways.

 What it does:
-Pings or Port Checks: If you don't provide a port, it just pings.
+Pings or Port Checks.
+If you don't provide a port, it just pings.
 If you do (like 80 or 443), it checks the service.

 Batch Editing: You can drop a comma-separated list to remove or snooze a bunch of stuff at once.